tamraouisebti/Tondeuse/README.md

 This diagram represents the classes that we created to calculate the final position of the Mower (Les tondeuses), and they are classified as follows :

-* **Direction** : an enumeration that represents the moves that can be mode by the mower (left, right, advance).
+* [Direction](https://github.com/tamraouisebti/Tondeuse/blob/master/src/domain/Direction.java): an enumeration that represents the moves that can be mode by the mower (left, right, advance).
-* **Orientation** : an enumeration that represents the orientations of a mower (north, south, east, west).
+* [Orientation](https://github.com/tamraouisebti/Tondeuse/blob/master/src/domain/Orientation.java): an enumeration that represents the orientations of a mower (north, south, east, west).
-* **Position** : a class that contains the coordinates of the mower (x, y), this class has the methods that update the position according to the Orientations.
+* [Position](https://github.com/tamraouisebti/Tondeuse/blob/master/src/domain/Position.java): a class that contains the coordinates of the mower (x, y), this class has the methods that update the position according to the Orientations.
-* **Mower** : a class that represents the mower and its attributes.
+* [Mower](https://github.com/tamraouisebti/Tondeuse/blob/master/src/domain/Mower.java): a class that represents the mower and its attributes.
-* **Lawn** : a class that represents the field to be mown, it contains the mowers and the size of the lawn.
+* [Lawn](https://github.com/tamraouisebti/Tondeuse/blob/master/src/domain/Lawn.java): a class that represents the field to be mown, it contains the mowers and the size of the lawn.

-Also, a custom **exception** was created to be thrown in case the file is badly formatted.
+Also, a custom [exception](https://github.com/tamraouisebti/Tondeuse/blob/master/src/exception/BadlyFormattedInputFileException.java) was created to be thrown in case the file is badly formatted .

 ## Example
 In this section we are going to execute our solution on the test given in the description of the problem.